 School begins at 9:00 a.m. every Monday with arrival beginning at 8:30 a.m.
 Tuesday through Friday Classes begin at 8:00 a.m. with arrival beginning at 7:30 a.m.
 We also offer Monday morning childcare from 7:30 a.m. to 8:30 a.m. at no additional cost to parents who need to drop off early due to work.

 Our fee-based afternoon program runs from 3:00-6:00 p.m. and provides children with an opportunity for extra play and learning activities.
 Your child will experience active play, singing, and learning centers, as well as lessons in phonics, reading, science, Bible, and more.
-Children who attend all-day preschool or extended learning have a rest time every afternoon.
+Children have a rest time every afternoon.